 So there you have it.
 Five participant groups of Acceptable Ads, working together toward growing an ecosystem that provides a sustainable and profitable web for the future.
 It is this synergy between participants that distinguishes Acceptable Ads as truly innovative and collaborative.

-This article is intended as a guideline only, and none of the statements constitute approval for whitelisting.
-All applications must be considered and approved by eyeo on a case-by-case basis.
+This article is intended as a guideline only, and none of the statements constitute approval for allowlisting.
+All applications must be considered and approved by Acceptable Ads on a case-by-case basis.